IgaoGuru/lavender-garden/_notes/Book.md

 ---
 *A catalogue of all the books that I have read so far (from 2019)*.
 I try to read less with more focus these days, so most of the books here can be treated as my best books to read in a lifetime list.

+## 2023
+- The Strategic Brand Management
+- What's your digital business model
+- The efficiency paradox
+- Winning the digital age
+- Hegarty on creativity
+- Modular - Web's new architecture
+- Never split the difference
+-

 ## 2022
 - Building a Brand Story
 - Measure What Matters